International Desk

 International Desk (also referred to as the I-Desk) was a news program on CNN International.
 It delivered a round-up of the day's events.
-The show acts as a late night programme for Asia, an afternoon broadcast in Europe and a mid-morning news programme for the Americas.
-I-Desk airs live weekdays during the 10 am hour (ET) from CNN Center in Atlanta.
+The show was a late night programme for Asia, an afternoon broadcast in Europe and a mid-morning news programme for the Americas.
+I-Desk aired live weekdays during the 10 am hour (ET) from CNN Center in Atlanta.

 The show was launched in 2009 as part of a slate of new programming for primetime in Europe.
 Gorani was initially the sole anchor when I-Desk premiered on 9 February 2009, with the program airing once a day.
-Isha Sesay later joined on 20 April 2009 to host the 10:00 ET edition, with Gorani hosting a second block two hours later.
+Isha Sesay joined on 20 April 2009 to host the 10:00am ET edition, with Gorani hosting a second block two hours later.
 Sesay swapped roles with Holmes in September 2011, taking over as presenter of BackStory, while Holmes took over at I-Desk.